frenchu/pragmatic-programming/content/posts/kotest-migration-guide.md

 ## Project config

 In the Kotest 4.0 we don't need to put project configuration class in the special package like it was before.
-Instead of having project config in 'io.kotlintest.provided' we can now create configuration class wherever we want.
+Instead of having project config in `io.kotlintest.provided` we can now create configuration class wherever we want.
 Kotest will automatically scan classpath to find it.
 Important note is that ProjectLevelConfig class has been removed.
 I used more general Extension interface to fill the gap.